ngcdi-cam/sckl-run/README.md

 ```

 To disable/enable certain experiments, just add/remove comments before desired `run_experiment_group` function calls near line 221 in `run_experiments.py`.
 All experiments are enabled by default.

+Experiment outputs and logs are saved automatically in `runs` directory, grouped by experiment name.